Can Large Language Models Implement Agent-Based Models? An ODD-based Replication Study: Discussion

 \subsection{RQ2: Variation in runtime efficiency and maintainability among statistically valid implementations}

 With respect to statistically validated implementations, the results show that code quality is not uniform among LLMs and cannot be inferred from correctness alone.
 GPT-4.1 produced implementations that were consistently efficient over trials, with relatively limited dispersion in runtime performance compared to other models (Table~\ref{tab:times}; Fig.~\ref{fig:meantimes}).
-In parallel, its successful implementations displayed maintainability-relevant properties that are broadly favorable: moderate cyclomatic complexity, mid-range maintainability index, and low static analysis warning rates (Table~\ref{tab:metrics}; Fig.~\ref{fig:codequality}).
-These outcomes indicate that GPT-4.1 not only succeeds reliably, but also tends to generate implementations whose computational cost and static code properties remain relatively stable between stochastic trials.
+In parallel, its successful implementations displayed broadly favorable maintainability-relevant properties (Table~\ref{tab:metrics}; Fig.~\ref{fig:codequality}), indicating that GPT-4.1 not only succeeds reliably, but also tends to generate implementations whose computational cost and static code properties remain relatively stable between stochastic trials.

 Claude~3.7 Sonnet exhibited a complementary profile.
 Although it was less reliable than GPT-4.1 in attaining statistical validation (4 out of 6 successful trials), its successful implementations showed consistent and competitive runtimes throughout trials, particularly under the more demanding parameter set~2 (Table~\ref{tab:times}).
-This suggests that when Claude generates a correct implementation, it tends to do so in a comparatively consistent way with respect to computational efficiency.
-At the code level, however, Claude's validated implementations had the highest median cyclomatic complexity and substantial variability over successful trials (Fig.~\ref{fig:codequality}), indicating that efficiency gains can co-occur with more complex control structure, potentially increasing maintenance burden.
+At the code level, however, Claude's validated implementations had the highest median cyclomatic complexity and substantial variability over successful trials (Fig.~\ref{fig:codequality}), indicating that efficiency gains can co-occur with more complex control structure.
 This separation between runtime behavior and structural simplicity shows that efficiency and maintainability are partially decoupled quality dimensions in LLM-generated implementations.